yuanshi1/yuanshi1.github.io/_pages/research.md

 ## _Undergraduate Thesis_
-In a previous life, I wanted to be a theoretical physicist and had a lot of fun writing my thesis on gravitational waves detection.
+In a previous life, I wanted to be a theoretical physicist and had a lot of fun writing my thesis on gravitational wave detection.
 ### [A Review of Experimental Techniques for Gravitational Wave Detection at LIGO](/files/Gravitational_Wave_Detection_with_LIGO.pdf)